 Predefined Redis ACLs

-Redis ACL command syntax
+Redis ACL syntax

 Redis ACLs are defined by a Redis syntax where you specify the commands or command categories that are allowed for specific keys.